-This Orienpet will grow up to 5 feet tall on robust stems and blooms in mid- to late summer.
+This Orienpet will grow up to five feet tall on robust stems and blooms in mid- to late summer.

-Bags of 5, 10, or 25 bulbs are available at Eden Brothers.
+Packages of two bulbs are available at Walmart.

 ‘Corleone’ is an LA hybrid (Longiflorum x Asiatic) with bright red to deep burgundy blooms and will add a light fragrance as well as color to your garden.

-With large flowers and sturdy stems, ‘Corleone’ will grow to 4 feet tall, and makes excellent cut flowers.
+With large flowers and sturdy stems, ‘Corleone’ will grow to four feet tall, and makes excellent cut flowers.

-You can add these blood-red blooms to your garden with bulbs available at Eden Brothers.
+You can add these blood-red blooms to your garden with bulbs available at Walmart.

-Blooming prolifically from mid to late summer, the robust stems can grow up to 6 feet tall.
+Blooming prolifically from mid to late summer, the robust stems can grow up to six feet tall.

-You can pick up bags of 5, 10, or 25 bulbs from Eden Brothers.
+You can pick up bags of five, 10, or 20 bulbs from Eden Brothers.

 25. Giant OT Zambesi

-This variety grows to a mature height of up to 8 feet tall, and blooms in mid to late summer.
+This variety grows to a mature height of up to eight feet tall, and blooms in mid to late summer.